CSEAMAN3/reading-notes/201/git.md

 In the Terminal enter command git status.
 This will show the changes not staged for commit and untracked files.

+The next three commands are known as ACP = add, commit, push

 Enter git add . then git status.
 This will show changes to be commited.

 Enter git command -m "initial comment".
 This will show initial comment - your comment can be what you want it to be "created index.html" for example.